mimimishkin/kotlin-jni-interop/README.md

 ## Advantages over cinterop

 First and foremost, you don't need to configure cinterop, which would be a pain in a multiplatform project.
+Also, you don't need to wait until cinterop will be generated.

 Secondly, this library contains only four non-inline declarations — a function to check what error the JNI function returned, `String.modifiedUtf8` to pass valid strings to JNI, and two empty objects for convenience (which the compiler